-Here I share my tips on writing a CV that lead to a job offer!
+Here I share my tips on writing a CV that led to a job offer!
 CV included.

 After applying my tips on networking, it was time to apply for a job.
-In this article I would like to share my tips on writing a CV.
-Since so many of you have asked, here is my CV that lead to a job offer!
+In this article, I would like to share my tips on writing a CV.
+Since so many of you have asked, here is my CV that led to a job offer!

 Tip 1: Showcase your tech stack.
 The easiest way to do this is to list the stack under a previous project that you have worked on.
 Another way is to showcase your projects on GitHub.
 I also included a section in my CV called “self study” where I listed courses, books and podcasts that I have used to teach myself about software development.
 Keep in mind I didn’t include the whole list, only those that I thought were necessary for the position I was applying for.

 Tip 2: Use Action verbs to demonstrate your experience.
 Examples include: “applied”, “improved”, “implemented” (Imperial College in London has a more extensive list).
 An example of what was in my CV from the end of 2016 is: “Ensured quality with unit and integration tests and applying TDD”.

 Tip 3: Tailor your CV to the position you are applying for.
 This means your CV might differ for each job application you have!
 I like to proofread my CV (many times) and only focus on weeding out what isn’t necessary for each job I am applying for.
 As an example, I recently applied for a job that mentioned clean code in the job ad so under a section called “self study” I included Clean Code by Robert Martin.